 During the nine years at St. Michael’s ministry and mission flourished.
 The congregation’s life cycle was on the upswing, and the Holy Spirit blessed our willingness to try new things, and to let go of the things that didn’t work.
 This transplant learned from the people at St. Michael’s, and throughout the Diocese of Vermont, how to be, and to love being, a New Englander.

-Thanks to the encouragement of the people of St. Michael’s, Tom found his way from the United Methodist Church to the Episcopal Church; he was ordained by the Bishop of Vermont in 2011, and now serves as the rector of St. John’s in Charlestown, a neighborhood in the City of Boston.
+Thanks to the encouragement of the people of St. Michael’s, Tom found his way from the United Methodist Church to the Episcopal Church; he was ordained by the Bishop of Vermont in 2011, and began serving as the rector of St. John’s in Charlestown, a neighborhood in the City of Boston.

 In the summer of 2009, the Parish of the Epiphany in Winchester, Massachusetts, invited me to be their 10th rector.
-In these ten years they’ve shown me that all of us need wholeness.
-While Epiphany’s strong tradition of social justice ministry has grown, so too has our welcome.
-I think we embrace joyously a spirituality based upon the person and ongoing Spirit of Jesus Christ.
-I work with and learn from spectacular staff colleagues, without whom I would be a clanging cymbal.
+In the ten years spent with the parish, they’ve shown me that all of us need wholeness.
+While Epiphany’s strong tradition of social justice ministry grew, so too did our welcome.
+I think we embraced joyously a spirituality based upon the person and ongoing Spirit of Jesus Christ.
+I worked with and learned from spectacular staff colleagues, without whom I would be a clanging cymbal.

 Leadership opportunities in parishes, dioceses, as well as at General Convention, and the Church Pension Group remind me that it’s all about serving others.
 Any success I’ve had has arisen from the value of service to God and to God’s people.
 Failure arrives whenever I lose sight of this sacred and Biblical principle.